 What Are The Causes Of Bile Leak After Cholecystectomy

-Other risk factors worth mentioning:
+A few other risk factors worth flagging:

 - Chronic cholecystitis causing inflammation or scarring